 What are bank executives discussing on earnings calls?

-Our analysis of the leading issues emerging from the quarterly earnings calls of the largest global banks identifies what’s top of mind for banking leaders.
-The top 10 themes from Q3 2012 are shown below and compared to themes from Q2 2012.
+Our analysis of the leading issues emerging from the quarterly earnings calls of the largest global banks identifies what's top of mind for banking leaders.
+The top 10 themes from 2Q 2012 are listed below and compared to the themes from 1Q 2012.

 (listed from most common to least)